-LG1: ZetTrans confirm that all funding potential is being maximised.
-A review of the funding sources listed on page 20 will be carried out to determine whether any are currently being un-(or under-) used by the Council or its partners and which could provide assistance with short-term support.
+LG2: ZetTrans will ensure that all funding potential is being maximised.
+A review of the funding sources listed on page 16 will be carried out to determine whether any are currently being un- (or under-) used by local public, private and third sector organisations and which could provide assistance with short-term support.
 Timescale: short term.